Thursday, November 21, 2024

 The body has a way of getting one’s attention, and this certainly did.
 Three weeks after my last update, I was so weak I had to use a wheelchair to get around the apartment, and very soon was losing muscle because I could not stand for more than 2-3 seconds, thanks to that infamous ulcer on my foot.

-Eventually I ended up in the hospital for a week, and by Feb 6th, I had to move to a tiny room in adult group home up in Everett.
 While I miss my friends in Seattle, it’s nice to be closer to my nephew and his family, as well as my sister Laurie, both of whom have helped me out so much with the move, etc..

 Cozy, isn't it?
 I love the artwork by my grandnephew on the left, and my sister, on the right.